giantswarm/docs/src/content/basics/kubernetes-on-giant-swarm/index.md

 - Calico networking plugin installed (supports Network Policy API)
 - CoreDNS installed
 - All resources and feature gates (incl. alpha) enabled
-- Nginx Ingress Controller (running inside your cluster)
+- NGINX Ingress Controller (running inside your cluster)

 ## What is not included